rantish/Getting-and-Cleaning-Data-Course-Project/README.md

 X_train.txt
 y_train.txt

-Values of Varible Activity consist of data from “Y_train.txt” and “Y_test.txt” values of Varible Subject consist of data from “subject_train.txt” and subject_test.txt" Values of Varibles Features consist of data from “X_train.txt” and “X_test.txt” Names of Varibles Features come from “features.txt” levels of Varible Activity come from “activity_labels.txt”
+Values of Varible Activity consist of data from “Y_train.txt” and “Y_test.txt”. values of Varible Subject consist of data from “subject_train.txt” and subject_test.txt".
+Values of Varibles Features consist of data from “X_train.txt” and “X_test.txt”.
+Names of Varibles Features come from “features.txt”. levels of Varible Activity come from “activity_labels.txt”.
 =====================================================================================================================
 =====================================================================================================================
 2.Extracts only the measurements on the mean and standard deviation for each measurement.